sougata-github/backend-course/project-1/readme.md

 npm init -y
 ```

-The above command initialise node.js backend project.
+The above command initialises node.js backend project.
 It creates a package.json file which is like a specification file.